Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Discussion

-\textbf{Harassment.} Our participants reported frequent interactions with clients who harassed them.
-In-person sex workers typically screen new clients using a variety of screening methods~\cite{barwulor2021disadvantaged}.
+Our participants reported frequent interactions with clients who harassed them.
+In-person sex workers typically screen new clients using a variety of screening methods~\cite{barwulor2021disadvantaged} as do those engaging in meeting people offline from dating apps~\cite{albury2019safety}.
 However, the current platform technologies available to online sex workers do not allow pro-active screening.
 Instead, a sex worker must encounter harassment -- with the individual risk that the client then takes the harassment offline -- before being able to protect themselves.

 Some advertising directories where in-person sex workers arrange appointments have integral client ``vetting'' systems, where a sex worker can leave a score or comment on the client after an appointment, which can help a subsequent colleague make an informed choice as to whether they wish to accept the client or not.
 Additionally, some in-person workers will require a good reference from an established colleague that the client has previously seen, as well as or instead of ``real-world'' information such as a work email address or professional social media link~\cite{barwulor2021disadvantaged}.
 In this context, online-only sex work platforms' current approach to client behavior management places the broader online sex working community at risk, since an individual worker blocking an individual client only protects that individual sex worker.
-Similar issues face other workers engaged in platform-mediated gig work, as documented in prior work on rideshare drivers~\cite{almoqbel2019individual}.
+Similar issues face other workers engaged in platform-mediated gig work, as documented in prior work on rideshare drivers~\cite{almoqbel2019individual} and app-based beauty workers~\cite{raval2019making}.
+In sum, we can see many different kinds of workers (but especially gender-marginalised people) engaging in what Gillett called "safety work", in a study of online dating~\cite{gillett2021not}.
+Security practices connect and overlap between commercial and non-commercial types of engaging with strangers.